Rozewie Lighthouse: History

 Currently, the light glare is an optical system made up of 20 reflector bulbs, 10 on each rotating panel.
 The tower has a height of 33 metres, with a focal length of 83.2 metres and a range of 26.0 nautical miles.
 The attraction here is the Lighthouse Museum.
-Exhibits include a presentation about the evolution of lighthouses from ancient times until today, models of lighthouses and their locations, and a rotating table with a Fresnel lens; nearby the site, is the new lighthouse – which is currently deactivated.
+Exhibits include a presentation about the evolution of lighthouses from ancient times until today, models of lighthouses and their locations, and a rotating table with a Fresnel lens; near the site, is the new lighthouse which is currently deactivated.